 Marta: One of my favourite expressions is: "mong teryosso".
 Literary it means: "hitting the bruise".
 But its real meaning is: "staring vacantly into space, without thinking about anything".
-It makes me laugh everytime I hear it because of its literary meaning does not have any relationship with the real one.
+It makes me laugh everytime I hear it because its literary meaning does not have any relationship with the real one.

 Multilingual Blog: What is your favourite thing about Korean culture?

 Marta: Korea is really a dynamic country.
-The capital Seoul is in constant change, people constaly moving.
+The capital Seoul is in constant change, people constantly moving.
 It is incredible how this part of their culture can be observed in their language.
 Korean always creates new expressions and new vocabularies.
 Like a fashion item, some words may be "cool" today but not tomorrow.

 Multilingual Blog: What about Japanese?
 Did you find it easier or more difficult to learn, compared to Korean?

 Marta: At the beginning, I found Japanese a little bit more complex than Korean, as you have to learn two alphabets and kanji (idiograms) on the side.
 Japanese is a combination of all three.
 However, Korean and Japanese share the same basic grammar and some vocabularies which it made it easier for me to study.

 Multilingual Blog: What advice would you give to those who are keen to learn an Asian language but do not know where to start?

 Marta: If you want to learn an Asian language it is a very good point of start enrolling to language course.
 The first impact is important.
 It is really important you learn the basic correctly from the beginning or you will continue to struggle to have even day to day conversations.
 Also, because Asian languages work completely opposite to Western languages it helps a lot to receive the right learning support at the first stages.